 To be clear, the worry is not that we have reasons to believe that some entrenched framework of measuring is flawed.
 The worry is that the cause for its entrenchment is not truth-tracking and that, once a framework is entrenched, it is difficult to assess its real merit.
 In other words, if some of them are in fact flawed, we would never know.
 We may call data inertia an example of an epistemic consequence of practical constraints.
 Theoretically speaking, nothing prevents us from constructing completely new tests of the same phenomenon each time we need to measure it.
 Practically, however, doing so would be deemed as a waste of time and resources.
 Moreover, since measurement results are usually only interpretable in reference to the measuring instrument, having multiple radically different instruments also harms usability of results.
-All of these are practical reasons that discourage experimentation.
+All of these are practical reasons for why we might not want to experiment as much as we should.

-In fact, Porter (1996) argues that the fact that we tend to overestimate the strength of the measurement-nature correspondence necessary for measurement success is exactly why numerical measurement is so ubiquitously adopted in social settings.
+In fact, Porter (1996) argues that the tendency to overestimate the strength of the measurement-nature correspondence necessary for measurement success is exactly why numerical measurement is so ubiquitously adopted in social settings.
 Quantification, argues Porter, is often valued for what it has to leave out as much as for what it is capable of capturing.
 The process of taking a diverse set of phenomena, imposing a kind of quantitative uniformity onto them, and making it look like the decision is objective and therefore fair, is an act of political control that is very often consciously done by measurement agencies.
-More recently, John (2022) has similarly observed the use of spuriously precise numbers as a mechanism for behavioural manipulation.

-Not only is the manipulative use of numbers often successful, measurement can also change how we relate to the world in ways that hide the fact that their descriptive success was not caused by their correspondence with nature.
+Worse still, measurement results can sometimes change how we relate to the world in ways that hide the fact that their descriptive success was not caused by their correspondence with nature.
 One way that this can happen is when the adoption of a measurement framework changes how we understand the world.

-For example, Siegel (1994) has documented the conceptual change during the late 19th century in understanding women's household labor as a kind of work.
+For example, Siegel (1994) has documented the conceptual change during the late 19th century in thinking of women's household labor as a kind of work.
 The initial movement was motivated by a legal demand that wives should have a share of the domestic property.
 Because property rights were tied to labor contribution, the issue naturally fell on the question of whether a wife made labor contribution to her family.
 That is, the question was essentially about how we should measure labor contributions - should we count house chores or not?